 - Choose from a wide selection of tours with local guides.

 - Find the best adventure-seeking activities in Rovaniemi

 - Visit Rovaniemi will tell you all you need to know about the place.

 - Whilst it’s not a cheap place, you can do Finland on a budget.

 Getting to Rovaniemi

 - Train – Rovaniemi is easy to reach by rail from many Finnish towns, with several trains running to and from Helsinki every day.
-Trains by VR run year round, whatever the weather.
+Trains by VR run year-round, whatever the weather.

 Travel Insurance for winter activities

 Especially with the winter activities in Finland, make travel insurance a priority!
-World Nomads is my go-to guys, I’ve learnt this from experience.
+World Nomads is my go-to guys, I’ve learned this from experience.
 You can buy and claim online even when you’ve left home.
 I love that they give a little back too and support community development projects in various countries.